SkoolNotes/Taproot/2020ISOS101/KBhISOS101StrongInference.md

 > When we make a single hypothesis, we become attached to it

 * Conflict with background and not hypotheses arises in not having multiple possible hypothesis
-    * Traditional models of strong induction require the existence of multiple hypotheses
+    * Traditional models of strong induction require the existence of only one true hypothesis out of multiple hypotheses
-    *
+    * However, debate about hypothesis could only truly be had if there were multiple